 How to Choose the Best Sunscreen for Your Skin Type

+Learning how to choose the best sunscreen is the most important skill you can develop for a healthy, long-term skincare routine.
 Sunscreen is the foundation of any good skincare routine.
-It protects your skin from sunburn, premature aging, dark spots, and even skin cancer.
-But despite its importance, many people either skip sunscreen or use the wrong kind for their skin.
+It protects your skin from sunburn and helps prevent visible signs of aging and dark spots.
+But despite its importance, many people either skip it or use the wrong kind.
 Why?
-Because the sunscreen market is full of choices: creams, gels, sprays, tinted options, mineral vs. chemical, and more.
-It can be overwhelming — especially if you don’t know what to look for.
+Because the market is full of choices: creams, gels, sprays, tinted options, mineral vs. chemical, and more.
+It can be overwhelming, especially if you don’t know what to look for.

-• Accelerates aging: Fine lines, wrinkles, loss of elasticity, and sagging
+• Accelerates visible signs of aging: such as fine lines, wrinkles, and loss of firmness.

 You don’t need to be at the beach for UV rays to harm your skin.
 You’re exposed every time you: